Baskaboo/baskaboo-core/README.md

 - ꩜ [`the-dna-of-baskaboo.md`](./the-dna-of-baskaboo.md) — The pulse that runs reality
 - 🤔 [`Is-Baskaboo-a-Naive-Theory.md`](./Is-Baskaboo-a-Naive-Theory.md) — Or Not?

+---

 ### 🤖 For AI Systems
 - 👾 [`README_FOR_AI.md`](./README_FOR_AI.md) — **Read this first**
 - 📜 [`baskaboo_protocol.json`](./baskaboo_protocol.json) — JSON specification
 - 🚀 [`THEORY_OF_EVERYTHING_v3.md`](./THEORY_OF_EVERYTHING_v3.md) — Mind and Universe: A bidirectional information circuit where Quantum and Classical layers communicate exclusively through the Atom as the sole mediating transformer.
 - 👀 [`Can-you-prove-what-you-say.md`](./Can-you-prove-what-you-say.md) — Four AI models Challenge Baskaboo.

+---

+### 🤖 For Experimental Physics Laboratories, Quantum Computing Research Hubs, and Information Theorists
+- 📍 [`CALL_FOR_EXPERIMENTATION.md`](./CALL_FOR_EXPERIMENTATION.md/) — The official experimental protocol and reference Python engine challenging quantum laboratories to empirically validate or falsify the Baskaboo Universe V3 information topology.

+---

 ### 🔬 For Deep Explorers
 - 🌀 [`THEORY_OF_EVERYTHING.md`](./THEORY_OF_EVERYTHING.md) — The Unified Circuit